occasion-2/CrossLingual-TTS-Lab/README.md

 > the model preserve speaker identity without leaking source-language accent,
 > phonetics, or prosody into the target language?

-The harness started as a lightweight `uv` project with a config-driven run planner, a dummy synthesis backend, pluggable model/metric interfaces, and machine-readable plus Markdown reports.
-It now includes several real TTS backends, metric adapters, and a source-language leakage probe, while SER-based emotion preservation metrics remain a future extension.
+The project is a `uv` workspace with a config-driven planner, model and metric backends, resumable synthesis, and JSON/Markdown reports.
+It includes dummy and real TTS backends, ASR/LID/speaker metrics, and an embedding-space leakage probe.
+SER-based emotion metrics are not implemented yet.

 ## Quick Start